HomeBlogInterview Question: What's a Unique Problem-Solving Technique?

 HueristicsUses shortcuts or rules of thumb to simplify decision making and problem solving process.Saves time and resources; supports decision making under uncertainty.

-At What Interview Level is it Asked?
+At What Interview Level is This Question Asked?

 1. Storytelling Approach: The candidate can share an example where they used storytelling as a problem-solving technique.
 They can explain how they used a narrative approach to engage stakeholders, communicate the problem effectively, and propose a solution that resonated with others.